 I’ve traveled by local buses in New York Melbourne and used the Euro Rail in Europe.

-I’ve witnessed the most intriguing species at Galapagos Island.
+I’ve witnessed the most intriguing species on Galapagos Island.
 I’ve traveled my way in a boat there and thoroughly enjoyed the waves splashing against my face.

 I didn’t fear for my life in situations like this.
 Instead, I felt grateful to the creator for making this beautiful world.

-In all of my trips, the only thing I’ve learnt is that in life the philosophy that makes us win is ,”to each their own.”
-Only you can stand for yourself.
+In all of my trips, the only thing I’ve learnt is that in life the philosophy that makes us win is,”to each their own.”
+Only you can stand up for yourself.
 Only you can fight fears.
 Only you can be ‘you.’

 Traveling Solo in a Wheelchair

-When I first started traveling, I wasn’t quite sure of heading out solo.
+When I first started traveling, I wasn’t quite sure about heading out solo.
 It took me a couple of trips with close pals to build that kind of confidence.

 I guess this is common to all solo travelers.
 My case however was extreme in the sense that I wasn’t just supposed to travel but do so confined to a wheelchair.